steedos/steedos-docs/docs/developer/service/objectql.md

 - **Usage：** `.insert(doc, userSession?)`
 - **Arguments：**
-  - doc: `Dictionary<any>` The data you wish to insert.
+  - doc: `Dictionary` The data you wish to insert.
 It must include all required fields for the object.
   - userSession: optional param, force check user permissions.
 - **Returns：** The data that was successfully inserted.